Standardized Testing Overview

 - Sensible and successful approaches to college admission testing

-Attendees will receive a complimentary copy of Compass's indispensable The Compass Guide to College Admission Testing.
-Here is our guest speaker's presentation from December 4, 2018.FAQ's re: sending standardized test scoresWhat if I am applying to a CSU but I don't know which one at the time I register for the SAT?You can send your score directly to Cal State Apply (code 3594) and it will be automatically shared with all CSUs.
+Attendees received a complimentary copy of Compass's indispensable The Compass Guide to College Admission Testing and extra copies are available in the College & Career Center.
+Here is our guest speaker's presentation from December 3, 2019.
+If you would like to hear a similar presentation rather than review the slides, feel free to check out one of their free webinars: https://www.compassprep.com/webinars/FAQ's re: sending standardized test scoresWhat if I am applying to a CSU but I don't know which one at the time I register for the SAT?You can send your score directly to Cal State Apply (code 3594) and it will be automatically shared with all CSUs.
 The processing center for the CSU system is in Long Beach, so when you see Long Beach show up after putting in code 3594, please know that it does not refer to the specific Long Beach campus but rather the processing center.What if I am applying to a CSU but I don't know which one at that time I register for the ACT?You can pick any CSU that you are considering and send the ACT score to that school.
 Since ACT scores are shared amongst all CSU campuses, sending your score to one will assure all campuses receive them.If I am applying to the UC system in the fall, but have not selected specific campuses yet, where do I sent my SAT or ACT scores?For the UC system, just pick the one UC you are most interested in and likely to apply to and the scores will automatically be shared with all UC campuses.What is Score Choice and how does it work?
 I hear that I should use that so I can hand select which scores go to which colleges.The College Board and ACT have adopted policies, generally referred to as "Score Choice," designed to give students some control over how SAT, Subject Test, and ACT scores are reported.
 Drake Counseling staff does not recommend the use of Score Choice.
 We recommend that you send all of your scores to all of your colleges.
 Plus, some colleges prefer to see a student's entire testing history.
 For example, Stanford and Yale are among the schools that require students to submit all of their scores, partly to discourage excessive testing.
 The UCs also mandate that students send all test scores, but their primary concern is to ensure that students do not inadvertently fail to submit any scores that might present them in a more favorable light.Students who take the SAT or ACT two to three times should not worry that colleges will evaluate multiple scores negatively.
 In fact, the most common policy of colleges regarding SAT scores is to mix-and-match math and verbal scores from multiple tests.
 This "super-scoring" approach is becoming more common with multiple ACT scores as well.
 Admission Officers are looking for reasons to admit students and will use the best scores to do so.
 Breathe and have faith.Is there any additinoal information student athletes need to know regarding sending scores?Students with a NCAA Eligiblity Center account need to send their test scores to the Center using code 9999.